blanktphan/blanktphan/certificate/README.md

 Welcome to my certificate portfolio!
 This collection showcases my continuous learning journey and professional development across various fields of technology, computer science, and beyond.

-This repository contains certificates from my self-study journey, demonstrating my commitment to **continuous learning** and **skill development**.
+This repository contains certificates from my self-study journey, demonstrating my commitment to continuous learning and skill development.
 Each certificate represents dedicated time and effort invested in mastering specific technologies and concepts.

 <section align="center">
     <span>